mzabani/codd/README.md

 ## Configuring Codd

-_Codd_ will hash DB Objects to ensure Database-equality between different environments such as Development and Production.
+_Codd_ will checksum DB Objects to ensure Database-equality between different environments such as Development and Production.
 But we have to first set it up to let it know which top-level objects - such as schemas and roles - it will consider, and connection strings for it to connect.

 Let's take a look at an example `.env` file for _Codd_.
 These environment variables must be defined when running the `codd` executable.
 We suggest you add this file to you project's root folder.